frasten/kjtablec/readme.txt

 As a general rule, single character terminals (e.g. ';') are not tokenized but are turned as is.
 As long as they're in the ASCII table there won't be any clashes in the coding.

-The lexval variable, holds attributes relative to the current token scanned by the lexer.
-Its content must be handled by the parser or will be lost and replaced with the next tokens' one.

 Then we specify the scanner: we need to generate the lex header file in order for main.c to access the scanner's shared variables.

 The binary or unary of operator - is decided by the parser, the token returned by the scanner is always the same.